Maharasan: Plot

 From having a fake genetic mole to feeding their father and taking care of Vadivu, things have failed.
 Sekar's father-in-law noticed that Paramasivan would give the will to his biological son, so he attempts to kill Paramasivan and put the blame on Ramesh for poisoning his father.
 That failed so he attempts to kill Vadivu because it would be more of the chance that she would reveal that Sekar is not Paramasivan's son.
 He got interrupted by Vadivelu who was praying for Vadivu and starts to fight him.
 Paramasivan caught him and Vadivu down the stairs that he sends him out.
 Vadivu regains her consciousness.

 She finally reveals that their first child was a baby girl and she knew that Paramasivan would not accept a daughter otherwise he would leave her.
 So her father bribed one of the family in the delivery room who had a baby boy to swap babies.
 Hence it's revealed that Sekar (who was the eldest) is adopted.
 Vadivelu later comes to the realisation that Selvi is none other than Paramasivan and Vadivu's daughter because Selvi has the same pendant as Vadivu which she wore growing up.
 Sekar accepted that he was adopted and reconciled with Selvi's adopted father.

 While they were doing a Pooja festival, Sekar's father-in-law disliked the fact that Sekar is adopted and wants the will for his family so he plants a bomb on each of the basket that the family was carrying.
 Vadivelu comes to realise and he saves the whole family.
 He learns that Sekar's father-in-law is behind this and fights him off.

-The film ends with him Sekar's father-in-law being arrested and Vadivelu asking Paramasivan to marry Selvi, which he accepts.
+The film ends with him Sekar's father-in-law being arrested and Vadivelu asking Paramasivan for Selvi's hand in marriage, which he accepts.